 Enhancing your employability

 At Birmingham School of Architecture and Design, employability will be an integral outcome of your studies.
-90 per cent of our graduates are in work and/or study within six months (KIS data).

 We have a clear roadmap for our students in terms of professional knowledge, business awareness and transferrable skills which build up towards producing graduates who meet the exact needs of the current jobs market.

 Many of our lecturers come from and maintain their links with industry, ensuring that our courses always meet the needs of the current marketplace.
 Wherever possible, we involve employers in planning the curriculum.

 - Students taking individual ownership and direction of their education and careers

 - Reaching out to work with communities, industries and other disciplines

 - Preparing students for professional careers, inside and outside of architecture and design